glandium/git-cinnabar/README.md

 comma-separated list of those features to enable the selected ones, or to `all` to enable them all.
 The available features are:

-- **wire**

-  In order to talk to Mercurial repositories, git-cinnabar normally uses mercurial python modules.
-This experimental feature allows to access Mercurial repositories without using the mercurial python modules.
-It then relies on git-cinnabar-helper to connect to the repository through the mercurial wire protocol.
-Please note the mercurial python modules are still needed for mercurial bundle v2 support.

-  The feature is automatically enabled when Mercurial is not installed.

 - **merge**

   Git-cinnabar currently doesn’t allow to push merge commits.
 The main